-Author: Jennifer Charlotte Date Posted: 1 March 2017
+Written by Jennifer Charlotte Date Posted: 1 March 2017

 To the novice gardener, the prospect of starting an organic garden can seem daunting.
 There are a lot of confusing terms; even the word "organic" can have multiple meanings.
 You might not know where to buy what you need, especially if you live in a part of the country where organic gardening has not yet taken root.
 You might not even know what you need to get started, and what, if any, supplies you already have that will be suitable.
 Relax.
 You will find that once you have a basic understanding of standard terms and techniques, going green in your garden is simple, healthy, and fun.

 What is Organic?